Authorization: Bearer header with a valid token.

 - Revoked tokens are deleted immediately and cannot be recovered.

-- Session tokens are validated server-side on every request and can be revoked via
+- Session tokens are validated server-side on every request and can be revoked from the issuing surface.

 Related topics